Bug report #20439

 Spatialite is a great format, but its releases, documentation, etc. are a mess (of course this is my opinion).
 For what I have understand in QGIS we use a version of SL declared as stable.
 It is old, in the meantime a lot of other versions have been releases, but none is declared as stable, so QGIS has not yet adopted them.
 I could be wrong anyway (as said before, to me understanding anything about how SL is managed is hard).

-#7 Updated by Dan Isaacs about 5 years ago
+#7 Updated by Dan Isaacs over 5 years ago

 Giovanni Manghi wrote: